-PILLAR 1: PILLAR 2: Creating a Safe, Welcoming Addressing Anti-Racism & Healthy Climate Knowledge Gaps PILLAR 3: Embedding Equity in Decision-Making Pillar 7 Equity in Research UCSF seeks to make structural changes to address equity and anti-racism for the research enterprise by focusing on accountability, promoting and supporting anti-racism scholarship, creating a diverse research workforce, and more.
-After UCSF Executive Vice Chancellor Dan Lowenstei appointed and charged an Office of Research Anti-Racism Task Force in 2020, the task force assessed existing equity and anti-racist work relevant to research at UCSF.
-In summer 2021, the task force published ar Executive Summary to its final report, creating strateg recommendations to carry out structural change, with an initial focus on equity and anti-racist issues involving Black Americans and Indigenous Communities.
+Pillar 7 Equity in Research UCSF seeks to make structural changes to address equity and anti-racism for the research enterprise by focusing on accountability, promoting and supporting anti-racism scholarship, creating a diverse research workforce, and more.
+After UCSF Executive Vice Chancellor Dan Lowenstein appointed and charged an Office of Research Anti-Racism Task Force in 2020, the task force assessed existing equity and anti-racist work relevant to research at UCSF.
+In summer 2021, the task force published an Executive Summary to its final report, creating strategic recommendations to carry out structural change, with an initial focus on equity and anti-racist issues involving Black Americans and Indigenous Communities.
+Among these recommendations was the expressed need for a member of the UCSF Office of Research leadership team focused on this work.
+A new position was created: Associate Vice Chancellor of Research - Inclusion, Diversity, Equity, and Anti-Racism (AVC Research - IDEA).
+The role of the AVC Research - IDEA is to ensure that diversity, equity, and inclusion are embedded throughout the UCSF research enterprise through policies, practices, and value alignment toward developing a research environment that proactively addresses racism and all aspects of inequity and discrimination.
+In addition to this new position, two Anti-Racism Research Grants were piloted by the Research Development Office in Spring 2022.
 ANTI-RACISM RESEARCH GRANTS The UCSF Research Development Office (RDO) administers an anti-racism research seed grant program through its Resource Allocation Program (RAP).
 Base funding for this initiative is provided by the Academic Senate, School of Medicine's Research Evaluation and Allocation Committee (REAC), and the UCSF Clinical and Translational Research Institute (CTSI).
-Two grants were awarded in the 2021-2022 academic year: Rogers, Elizabeth - REJOICE - Racial and Ethnic Justice in Outcome in Neonatal Intensive Care \$50,000 - CTSI-Pilot Awards Tan, Judy (URI) - Developing Metrics for (E)valuating Efforts that Promote Inclusion, Diversity, Equity, and Anti-racism (IDEA) at UCSF \$50.000 - Academic Senate g Among these recommendations was the expressed need for a member of the UCSF Office of Research leadership team focused on this work.
-A new position was created: Associate Vice Chancellor of Research - Inclusion, Diversity, Equity, and Anti-Racism (AVC ein Research- IDEA).
-The role of the AVC Research - IDEA is to ensure that diversity, equity, and inclusion are embedded throughout the UCSF research enterprise through policies, practices, and value alignment toward rch developing a research environment that proactively เท addresses racism and all aspects of inequity and gic discrimination.
-In addition to this new position, two Anti- Racism Research Grants were piloted by the Research Development Office in Spring 2022.

-OFFICE OF DIVERSITY & OUTREACH Annual Snapshot Campus Climate, Compliance, Education and Training, Student Pipeline and Outreach The Office of Diversity and Outreach drives the University's efforts to create a culture of inclusion, and the work of our individual units serves as the foundation of diversity equity, inclusion and anti-racism work across campus and the health system.
+Two grants were awarded in the 2021-2022 academic year: Rogers, Elizabeth - REJOICE - Racial and Ethnic Justice in Outcome in Neonatal Intensive Care \$50,000 - CTSI-Pilot Awards Tan, Judy (URI) - Developing Metrics for (E)valuating Efforts that Promote Inclusion, Diversity, Equity, and Anti-racism (IDEA) at UCSF \$50.000 - Academic Senate OFFICE OF DIVERSITY & OUTREACH Annual Snapshot Campus Climate, Compliance, Education and Training, Student Pipeline and Outreach The Office of Diversity and Outreach drives the University's efforts to create a culture of inclusion, and the work of our individual units serves as the foundation of diversity equity, inclusion and anti-racism work across campus and the health system.
 On these pages, we share a few highlights of the past year.

+Campus Climate Events

-93 Campus Climate events in 2021-2022 7+ Events and Programs per month on average
+Campus Climate events in 2021-2022

+Events and Programs per month on average

-340
+9,200+ Attendees

+Compliance

 Total Reports to Date for 2022 Fiscal Year

-91 Complaints filed under Sexual Violence/ Sexual Harassment policy
+Complaints filed under Sexual Violence/ Sexual Harassment policy

-184 Complaints filed under Nondiscrimination policy
+Complaints filed under Nondiscrimination policy

 7.4% Decrease in complaints in 2021-2022

+Education & Training

 19,090

 Participated in Sexual Violence Harassment & Prevention Training (online or in-person)

-29,135[†]
+29,1351

 Participated in additional diversity and inclusion training (online or in-person)

 48,225

 Total trainings completed

-Does not include learners †Data as of June 20, 2022.
+†Data as of June 20, 2022.
 Does not include School of Medicine Diversity, Equity and Inclusion Champion Training.

+Educational Outreach

+Go on to a 4-year institution

+76% EAOP

+85% Upward Bound

+90% MESA

+Go on to Higher Education

+92% EAOP

+98% Upward Bound

+98% MESA

-Go on to a 4-year institution 76% EAOP 85% Upward Bound 90% MESA Go on to Higher Education 92% EAOP 98% Upward Bound 98% MESA Summer program participants who declare a health-related major 67%
+Summer program participants who declare a health-related major

+67%